Decoding the 28/32 Grade: Understanding Concrete Strength and its Implications

 Q: What happens if the concrete doesn't reach the 28/32 grade?

 A: If the concrete doesn't meet the specified grade, the structural integrity of the element might be compromised.
-Depending on the severity of the deficiency, remedial measures might be required, such as strengthening the structure or demolishing and reconstructing the affected parts.
+So depending on the severity of the deficiency, remedial measures might be required, such as strengthening the structure or demolishing and reconstructing the affected parts.
 This highlights the critical importance of quality control throughout the concrete production and placement process.

 Q: Can I use a higher grade of concrete than specified in the design?